 In all my years of working as a journalist, few endeavors have brought me as much joy as CTR.
 And at a time when the viability of a newspaper is not a given, I felt extraordinarily privileged that my daily task was to elevate the voices of artists whose work upended traditional media takes while bringing clarity to some of the world’s most challenging issues.
 It has been moving to see validation of the project from the likes of Jennifer Liese, the editor of Social Medium: Artists Writing, 2000–2015 (2016), who included two of our pieces in her seminal tome; a Randy Kennedy New York Times piece on social practice as evidence that CTR was part of a wave; and watching other initiatives emerge like Artist Op-Eds, run by Paul Schmelzer at the Walker Art Center.

 There are special people to thank, without whom this project could never have thrived in the manner it did.
-They include Katie Hollander and Nato Thompson and the entire Creative Time staff.
-There is also our entire advisory committee and our contributing editors, as well as contributors like Michael Rakowitz, Mariam Ghani, Ivan Sigal, Liam Gillick, Trevor Paglen, Ahmed Mater, Sharifa Rhodes-Pitts and Sophia Al-Maria—each of whom made this project more ambitious and thought-provoking with every piece published and every conversation had.
+The entire Creative Time staff and also our entire advisory committee and our contributing editors, as well as contributors like Michael Rakowitz, Mariam Ghani, Ivan Sigal, Liam Gillick, Trevor Paglen, Ahmed Mater, Sharifa Rhodes-Pitts and Sophia Al-Maria—each of whom made this project more ambitious and thought-provoking with every piece published and every conversation had.
 It was because of the belief in and support for the project of our funders—including Creative Time’s Board of Directors, Rockefeller Foundation, Trust for Mutual Understanding, Lambent Foundation, Keith Haring Foundation, Andy Warhol Foundation, Mark Krueger Charitable Fund, Ford Foundation, Blum Family Foundation and Toby D. Lewis Donor Advised Fund of The Jewish Federation of Cleveland—that we were able to have such a successful launch and a nearly five-year run.
 Of course there would have been no project if it weren’t for Anne Pasternak, who first imagined the initiative in 2010.
 I am eternally grateful that she chose me to be the founding editor.
 Lastly, I want to thank Laura Raicovich and Kareem Estefan.
 Together we made the project soar, taking on issues that mattered to communities big and small.

 In light of today’s political climate, I want to draw on the words of one of our earliest contributors and a great friend to Creative Time, Mel Chin.
 In his last piece for Creative Time Reports, published after the Eric Garner grand jury decision provoked street protests across the nation, he wrote of his role as an artist, offering insights that now seem incredibly prescient: “I am interested in diverting some of the flow of my creative service into a collective imagination, joining others in a process of careful critique of the systemic racism that our era has inherited.
 From there we can devise methodologies to make meaningful contributions, alongside the marches, toward transformation.”